jt14den/better-research-software/episodes/01-introduction.md

 ### 3. Things you can do to make the software easier for other people to use

 * Using version control and collaboration platforms like [GitHub](https://github.com), [GitLab](https://gitlab.com), and [CodeBerg](https://codeberg.org/) makes it easier to share code and work on it together.
-* Fostering a community around your software and promoting collaboration helps to grow a use base for your software and contributes to its long-term sustainability.
+* Fostering a community around your software and promoting collaboration helps to grow a user base for your software and contributes to its long-term sustainability.
 * Providing clear and comprehensive documentation, including code comments, API specifications, setup guides, and usage instructions, ensures your software is easy to understand, use, and extend (by you and others).
 * Accompanying your software with clear information about its licensing terms and how it should be cited ensures that others can reuse and adapt your code with confidence and that you receive credit when they do so.